menu

 Demographics

-In terms of college education, Many Farms is nearly on par with the US average for all cities of 21.84%: 19.87% of adults 25 and older in Many Farms have a bachelor's degree or advanced degree.
+The percentage of adults in Many Farms who are college-educated is close to the national average for all communities of 21.84%: 19.87% of the adults in Many Farms have a bachelor's degree or advanced degree.

 The per capita income in Many Farms in 2022 was $17,294, which is low income relative to Arizona and the nation.
 This equates to an annual income of $69,176 for a family of four.
 Many Farms also has one of the higher rates of people living in poverty in the nation, with 45.16% of its population below the federal poverty line.